A comprehensive ROI analysis of professional web design — with industry-specific case studies, payback period analysis, and investment comparisons.

 Monthly revenue from website cases: $15,000 x 11 = $165,000 Annual revenue: $1,980,000 Year 1 ROI: $1,980,000 / $16,200 = 12,122%

 Professional website investment is often quoted as a single number.
-Here is what the components actually include and why each matters:
+Here is what the components include and why each matters:

 Discovery and Strategy (15-20% of project cost)